 Thanks to online tools like these, securing a small business loan is easier than ever, and easier to pay back as well - an important factor when your business depends on your capital.

 Fintech lenders will often use additional metrics that traditional lenders often overlook, such as rent payments and utility bills, to better evaluate creditworthy borrowers.
 In addition, small business borrowers can often lock in long-term fixed interest rates and fees with online lenders, which keeps your business loan from rising over time.
+Having a modern financial tool will allow you to keep track of these loans and make the payments on time to keep your small business going

 While fintech lenders mainly cater to larger SMEs (small to mid enterprises), many are also willing to work with startups that are in need of some funding, or maybe just need a bit of guidance getting started.